 About Me

-My name is Daniela (she/her/hers) and I’m currently Assistant Director of Graduate Admission with a focus in Marketing and Recruitment at Providence College.
-I graduated with my doctorate in Flute Performance and Pedagogy from the University of Iowa in the Spring of 2021.
+My name is Daniela and I graduated with my doctorate in Flute Performance and Pedagogy from the University of Iowa in the Spring of 2021.
 Upon graduation, I had a thousands of questions floating around in my head.
 “What am I going to do now?”
 “Why are there so few teaching jobs open?”
-“Does the life of a musician align with my personal life plan?”
 “All these jobs would require me to move away from my significant other.”
 “Will any of these jobs actually offer the stability I seek?”
-“I have student loans I have to start paying off soon.”
-“I can continue to take auditions but I’m daunted by that thought, not excited.”
 You get the point.
-Furthermore, I was burnt out.
-I had studied, practiced, and worked HARD for 15+ years and even though I loved it, I was blind to the fact that this life wasn’t serving me or my goals any longer.
-My dream, my goals, and my idea of “happiness” had changed completely without me noticing.
-So I took a hard look at what I wanted out of life...
-I wanted stability, peace of mind, free time, a steady income, a family, a plan for retirement, etc. And I realized that as much as I loved being a flutist and teacher, I was unlikely to live out my dreams unless I made a change.
+Furthermore, I was overextended.
+I had studied, practiced, and worked hard for 15+ years and even though I loved performing, I had lost sight of myself and what was important to me.
+My idea of “happiness” had changed and I wanted to pivot to something that would allow me more stability, peace of mind, free time, a steady income, a family, a plan for retirement, etc. I realized that as much as I loved being a flutist and teacher, I was unlikely to live out my dreams unless I made a change.
 I’ve always been an avid writer, a creative thinker, and a resourceful learner adept at honing new skills quickly, so I decided to explore a new career path.